Understanding Landlord Insurance Costs in California

 3. Loss of Rent Coverage

-With this policy, the insurer can reimburse the rent if a tenant under lease has to vacate due to damage caused by any disaster.
+With this policy, the insurer can reimburse the rent if a tenant under lease must vacate due to damage caused by any disaster.
 However, it will not apply if the tenant moves out or is evicted.

 Apart from the common categories, consider paying for emergency coverage, guaranteed income insurance, and flood insurance.
 Let’s say your tenant notifies you about a water leak on the premises.
 The emergency coverage will include the cost of your travel to the apartment.
 On the other hand, the guaranteed income insurance ensures you’re compensated if the tenant is not able to pay you the full rent.